ISUgenomics/bioinformatics-workbook/Appendix/Unix/unix-basics-6HPC.md

   * Desired number of processors
   * Length of time you want to run the job
   * Type of queue you want to use (optional)
-  * where to write output and error files
+  * Where to write output and error files
-  * name foryour job while running on HPC
+  * Name foryour job while running on HPC

-### Job script basics
+### Job Script Basics

 A typical job script will look like this: